LACSI Conference on Grounding and Its Applications, September 27-28, 2019

 Food and Drink

 There is a variety of eating and drinking establishments alongside and close to Hillsborough Street opposite NC State University's North Campus.
+See map.
+Conference refreshments will be available in the lobby near Withers Hall 140.

 This conference has been organized by the NC State University Logic and Cognitive Science Initiative Steering Committee with assistance from other philosophy faculty at NC State.